TheKikGen/MPC-LiveXplore/README.md

 I recently investigated more deeply around the "Global midi learn" to propose a less specific midi control than I did with the anyctrl.so LD_PRELOAD library.
 I discovered that the global midi mapping available in the MPC software is also available in standalone mode.
 Read the how-to [here](https://github.com/TheKikGen/MPC-LiveXplore/wiki/MPC-global-midi-mapping-in-standalone-mode-how-to).

-## USE ANY MIDI CONTROLLER AS MPC CONTROL SURFACE (2021-01-04)
+## USE ANY MIDI CONTROLLER AS MPC OR FORCE CONTROL SURFACE (2021-01-04)

 This is a hack of the MPC standalone software, using LD_PRELOAD and a special library launched with the MPC binary allowing the use of any usb midi controller as a secondary control surface.
 It is thus possible to extend available buttons, pads or qlinks like those of the MPC X or MPC One (track mute, pad mixer, solo, mute, etc...).
+This is particularly interesting for the Force which does not have an external controller mode in the midi settings unlike the MPCs.
 [![tkglctrl video](https://img.youtube.com/vi/PQ-h3_DM6EI/0.jpg)](https://www.youtube.com/watch?v=PQ-h3_DM6EI)

 Check the preload_libs github repo [here](https://github.com/TheKikGen/MPC-LiveXplore/tree/master/src/preload_libs).